The Garden Grazer

 Notes

-*Marinating: The longer the tofu marinates, the more flavor it soaks up.
-I find 30 minutes works great, but feel free to marinate longer or overnight.
-It can be a great dish to prepare in the morning for later in the day.
-I've also prepared this without the 30-minute marinating step and it works fine (just slightly less flavorful).
+Marinating: The longer the tofu marinates, the more sauce it soaks up.
+I find 10-15 minutes works great, but feel free to marinate longer or overnight to absorb all the sauce.

-Texture: The tofu cubes are very soft right after baking, but firm up as they cool.
+Texture: The tofu cubes are very soft after baking, but firm up as they cool.

 Nutrition Per Serving (Estimate)